flyinprogrammer/learn-mtls-the-hard-way/docs/certificates.md

 ## What is an Intermediate CA?

-It's child certificate of the root certificate, which can be used to issue additional Intermediate CA certificates or End-entity certificates.
+It's a child certificate of the root certificate, which can be used to issue additional Intermediate CA certificates or End-entity certificates.

 ## What is an End-entity certificate?